KTM 1290 Super Duke R: Design

 The KTM 1290 Super Duke R is a naked bike.
 Known as "The Beast" to its fans around the world.
 The 2014–2016 models suspension was considered to be too soft but the 2017 update has addressed this with stiffer springs.
-The 2016 model had compression ratio of 13.2:1 and 2017 model has increased compression ratio to 13.6:1.
+The 2016 KTM LC8 engine had compression ratio of 13.2:1 and 2017 model has increased compression ratio to 13.6:1.
 The 2017 model comes with Cruise control as standard and has upgraded electronics such as lean angle sensitive traction control, ride by wire, and optional track mode along with previous model's cornering ABS, quickshifter, riding modes etc.